Newspaper Page Text

 the REDS who were victorious

-Again [ eg the parties involverd
+Again I eg the parties involved

 pardon for making an error in

-the write-up, but in the first place
+the write-up. but in the first place

-next I am not infallible and ~or
+next I am not infallible and ■■

 nake a MISTAKE and forgiving

-people will accept an apologs
+people will accept an apology.

-BEAUTIFUL MEMORIAL exc:
+BEAUTIFUL MEMORIAL exe

-cises at t h e Hanley Funera!
+cises at t h e Hanley Fune-at

-Chapel to the deceased Mr. Wm
+Chapel to the deceased Mr Wm

-H. Hanley brother of Mr. J H
+H. Hanley brother of Mr J H

 Hanley who departed this life one